Signed in as:

 Fortunately, success stories provide inspiration.
 And economic principles help: who is best at what, and how can information and incentives be aligned across different kinds of institutions?

-“Designing and Implementing a Technology-Driven Public-Private Partnership.”
+“Designing and Implementing a Technology-Driven Public-Private Partnership.” and in Bold and Humble (details under Books).

 Some of his phrases have become commonplace.
 Corruption is the misuse of public office for private gain.
 Fry big fish.
 Corruption equals monopoly plus discretion minus accountability.